If you’re short on time but really want to become a diver, the PADI Scuba Diver rating might be right for you

 - Dive under the direct supervision of a PADI Professional to a maximum depth of 12 metres/40 feet.

 - Obtain air fills, rent or purchase scuba equipment and participate in dive activities as long as properly supervised.

 - Continue dive training by completing the PADI Open Water Diver certification and taking certain specialty diver courses.

 To enroll in a PADI Scuba Diver course (or Junior Scuba Diver course), you must be 10 years old or older.
 You need adequate swimming skills and need to be in good physical health.
 No prior experience with scuba diving is required, but you can try it first through the Discover Scuba Diving program.

-This is the first step after signing up and receiving your study materials.
-You will need to read the Open Water Diver Manual chapters 1, 2, and 3 After you have studied and complete the knowledge reviews for each chapter.
-You are now ready for the 1-2 hour classroom session, where will go over the the material you studied.
-The classroom is located in Northeast area of Pensacola.
+The first step after signing up and receiving your study materials, you will need to read the Open Water Diver Manual chapters 1, 2, and 3.
+After you have studied and complete the knowledge reviews for each chapter, you are now ready for the 1-2 hour classroom session.
+The classroom is located in the Northeast are of Pensacola where will go over the the material you studied.

 Now the fun starts, you will learn and practice your new SCUBA skills in a pool.
 You will have plenty of time to practice all the skills you will need to move on to the Open Water Session to get your PADI certification.
 Don’t worry if you don’t get all the skills the first time, we will have as many pool sessions you need at no additional cost.

 This is where you put all of your skills you learned in the pool to work on your way to get Scuba Diver certified.
 You will spend about 3 hours in the water under the close supervision of your PADI Instructor.
 Depending upon the options available you will see salt water or fresh water or environments.